mimimalizam/shiny-dashboard/README.md

 Getting started with dashing
 ----------------------------

-When you have running a Docker container, and you have opened `http://localhost:9923`, you can create a dashboard.
-For example, by following [shinydashboard tutorial].
+When you have a running Docker container, and you have opened `http://localhost:9923`, you can start creating a [dashboard] 🎉 .

 Trivia
 ------